eLearning

 2. Organizations with enough money benefit a great deal from a training department.

-3. Most employees (even younger generations) are still not comfortable with technology without a helping hand.
+3. Most employees (even younger generations) are still uncomfortable with technology without a helping hand.

-We want to make sure that our goal of making organizations’ technology projects run smoother is available to everyone.
+We want to ensure that our goal of making organizations’ technology projects run smoother is available to everyone.
 That’s why we started techstructional.

 What I Developed

-I mentioned that in DaVita’s IT L&D they have both development and delivery.
-Delivery is vital and sometimes in-person or real-time virtual instruction is important.
-That’s not what techstructional specializes in nor is it what we find the most effective for technical training.
+I mentioned that in DaVita’s IT L&D, they have both development and delivery.
+Delivery is vital, and sometimes, in-person or real-time virtual instruction is important.
+That’s not what techstructional specializes in or what we find the most effective for technical training.

 Learning technology is pretty hands-on.
-That means either performing tasks yourself with hand-holding or following a resource that steps employees through it.
-That’s exactly what we develop and I’ll walk you through how that will help your IT project deployments.
+That means performing tasks yourself with hand-holding or following a resource that steps employees through it.
+That’s exactly what we develop, and I’ll walk you through how that will help your IT project deployments.

 Custom Courses

-You might hear this called self-paced courses or perhaps even eLearning (or maybe e-Learning or however you want to spell it).
-These are courses that allow employees to start whenever they like and learn at their own pace.
+You might hear this called self-paced courses or even eLearning (or maybe e-Learning or however you want to spell it).
+These courses allow employees to start whenever they like and learn at their own pace.
 They can even start and stop during the course until they’re complete.

 Pretty cool, right?